lbrito1/blog/content/posts/2020-07-01-replacing_google_analytics_android.md

 3. My router receives that request and uses the NAT table to redirect it to my Android phone;
 4. On Android, Nginx receives the request and either logs it if the request comes from the right place (my list of tracked pages), or does nothing otherwise;
 5. A scheduled Cron job rotates Nginx logs and converts the "old" log into rows in a Postgresql table;
-6. I open `<my-android-local-ip>:3000` on my desktop's browser and see charts, maps etc.
+6. I open `<my-android-local-ip>:3000` on my desktop's browser and view the charts, maps etc.

 The diagram at the beginning of the post shows those same steps, more or less:

 <%= render('/image.*', src: '/blog/assets/images/2020/diagram.png', alt: "android-analytics diagram.", caption: "android-analytics diagram.") %>

-For a while now I'm using [android-analytics](https://github.com/lbrito1/android-analytics), a tool I built that runs

-I run my personal site, as well as this blog, on Github Pages.
-They're static sites - I write something (such as this blog post -- more on that in the [about page](https://lbrito1.github.io/blog/about.html)), run some compilers and the end result is an HTML page that is then served by Github Pages.

-There are pros and cons to this approach.
-A pretty good pro is that that Github Pages is free and very simple to use.
-I don't have to set up billing details or worry about how to deploy my page.
-I compile the markdown files, commit and push, and Github takes care of the rest (there's a [deploy script](https://github.com/lbrito1/sane-blog-builder/blob/development/deploy.sh) I wrote to make that a one-step process).

-A negative point is that I don't have a lot of control over the server that Github is kindly hosting and serving these pages.
-I'm curious about who, if anyone at all, is reading my posts and where they're from.
-Mind you, that's about it -- I could care less about the click heatmap, which div they interact with most or what their "online profile" is.
-In fact I would argue that most of those details are or lead to a lot of what is wrong with the Internet these days.
-I just think it is fun to know someone from Nepal or Iceland read my post about [using a phone as a Ruby server](https://lbrito1.github.io/blog/2020/02/repurposing-android.html).

 ## Conclusion

-Saying this is a "Google Analytics replacement" is like saying a bicycle is a replacement for a truck -- sometimes your really do need a truck, but a lot of times you just need to get from point A to point B, and a bike is really enough.
+Saying this is a "Google Analytics replacement" is like saying that a bicycle is a replacement for a truck.
+Sometimes you really need a truck, but a lot of times you just need to get from point A to point B, and a bike is more than enough.
+In fact, it is probably _better_: it is cheaper, easier to park and carry around, and has a smaller environmental footprint.

-This is the bike.
-There's absolutely no need to use a mammoth like Google Analytics for a silly blog, personal site or pet project.
-In fact one could say there's no need to use _any_ tracking system at all -- which I would say is true, but on the other hand it is kinda cool to see that a guy from Nepal accessed your blog post in the wee hours of the day.
+This project, [android-analytics](https://github.com/lbrito1/android-analytics), is a bike.

+There's absolutely no need to use a mammoth like Google Analytics for a personal blog or pet project.
+Its more than wasteful -- you're offering free data to Google.

+We generate tons of electronic waste all the time, so we might as well make better use of what processing power we have around us.
+Smartphones have amazing processing, networking and storage capabilities, yet for many reasons they turn old very quickly, which translates to getting sold (in the best case); shoved into oblivion in our designated cluttered drawer full of e-junk; or just discarded.

+I wish those two latter destinations were never the case.
+It is just sad that we have these tiny slabs of processing power that could [navigate Man to the Moon and back thousands of times over](https://www.realclearscience.com/articles/2019/07/02/your_mobile_phone_vs_apollo_11s_guidance_computer_111026.html), and we can't seem to quite find any better occupation for them other than sitting in a dusty drawer for years.